What I Know Eby Way

 As Max and I walk up the hill-top street, a herd of deer rummage through the forest of madrone and ponderosa pines.
 Max goes crazy.
 His commotion startles a hidden family of quail into panic flight.
 He missed the wild turkeys scampering further down the road to a bushy safe-haven out of sight.

 There is enchantment here.
 I know that people less fortunate are hurting and have much to fear.
-There is wonder here.
+But there is only wonder here.
 There is endless time here.

 Pain exists.
 I see disease, war, violence, pollution, homelessness.
 I have dealt with poverty, abuse, prejudice, addictions, loss, grief, trauma, hopelessness.
 But, they do not live here.